Anton Webern: 1947–1950s: (Re)discovery and post-Webernism

 Webern's death should be a day of mourning for any receptive musician.
 We must hail ... this great ... a real hero.
 Doomed to ... failure in a deaf world of ignorance and indifference he ... kept on cutting ... dazzling diamonds, the mines of which he had ... perfect knowledge.

 — Stravinsky lauded Webern in die Reihe (Note: Or possibly Craft, who often ghostwrote for Stravinsky.)

 After World War II, there was unprecedented engagement with Webern's music.
 It came to represent a universally or generally valid, systematic, and compellingly logical model of new composition, especially at the Darmstädter Ferienkurse.
 René Leibowitz performed, promulgated, and published Schoenberg et son école; Adorno, Herbert Eimert, Scherchen, and others contributed.
 Composers and students (Note: See Darmstadt School.) listened in a quasi-religious trance to Peter Stadlen's 1948 Op.
 27 performance.

 Webern's gradual innovations in schematic organization of pitch, rhythm, register, timbre, dynamics, articulation, and melodic contour; his generalization of imitative techniques such as canon and fugue; and his inclination toward athematicism, abstraction, and lyricism variously informed and oriented European and Canadian, typically serial or avant-garde composers (e.g., Messiaen, Boulez, Stockhausen, Luigi Nono, Pousseur, Ligeti, Sylvano Bussotti, Bruno Maderna, Bernd Alois Zimmermann, Barbara Pentland).
 Eimert and Stockhausen devoted a special issue of die Reihe to Webern's œuvre in 1955.
-UE published his lectures in 1960.
+U.E. published his lectures in 1960.

 In the US, Babbitt and initially Rochberg found more in Schoenberg's twelve-tone practice.
 Elliott Carter's and Aaron Copland's critical ambivalence was marked by a certain enthusiasm and fascination nonetheless.
 Craft fruitfully reintroduced Stravinsky to Webern's music, without which Stravinsky's late works would have taken different shape.
 Stravinsky staked his contract with Columbia Records to see Webern's then known music first both recorded and widely distributed.
 Stravinsky lauded Webern's "not yet canonized art" in 1959.

 Among the New York School, John Cage and Morton Feldman first met in Carnegie Hall's lobby, ecstatic after a performance of Op.
 21 by Dimitri Mitropoulos and the New York Philharmonic.
 They cited the effect of its sound on their music.
 They later sung the praises of Christian Wolff as "our Webern".

 Gottfried Michael Koenig suggested some early interest in Webern's music may have been that its concision and apparent simplicity facilitated didactic musical analysis.
 Robert Beyer (composer)|Robert Beyer criticized serial approaches to Webern's music as reductive, narrowly focused more on Webern's procedures than his music while neglecting timbre in their typical selection of Opp.
 27–28.
 Webern's music sounded like "a Mondrian canvas", "crude and unfinished", to Karel Goeyvaerts.
 Wolf-Eberhard von Lewinski criticized some Darmstadt music as "acoustically absurd [if] visually amusing" (Darmstädter Tagblatt, 1959); a Der Kurier article of his was headlined "Meager modern music—only interesting to look at".